 We were watching Star Trek.
-Bored with the cooking show his mom and sister had going in the other room, my seven year old son, Henry, padded up to me where I was reading with hopes of watching something that didn’t involve garnishes or plating.
+Bored with the cooking show his mom had going in the other room, my seven year old son, Henry, padded up to me where I was reading with hopes of watching something that didn’t involve garnishes or plating.
 We clicked through Netflix and settled, sensibly, on some time with William Shatner and Leonard Nimoy.

 The first thing I did was start scrolling through episodes.
 I’ve been a Trek fan for a long time and knew the episodes I’d steer him toward (Devil in the Dark, maybe Mirror, Mirror) and away from (please, not Spock’s Brain).
 As a second grader, he hasn’t seen enough Star Trek (yet) to be a connoisseur.
 Truth be told, in this age of Jurassic World and The Force Awakens, I figured that the pacing and special effects of the 1960s show ran the risk of falling a bit short in the eyes of “kids today.”